JReinhold/mdx-deck-live-code/README.md

 ## Current issues ⚠️

 - Editing the code currently doesn't sync between the presenter and observer instances.
 Therefore **you need to edit the code in the observer window, if you want your audience to see it**❗️❗️❗️
+- The carret often becomes invisible, if it is moved outside the non-scrolled area.
+Still investigating, help wanted.

 ## Related / Credits 🙏